|

 and the interior but also the sultan and the imam, the Ibadhist

+spiritual leader.
 The British slowly brought about a collapse of

 Muscat and Oman's "empire" by the end of the nineteenth